pratik-choudhari/AlgoCode/README.md

 Hey there!👋

 ## What can you do here?
-* You can solve questions put up by contributors.
+* You can solve questions put up by contributors (tag moderators in comment to assign an issue to you).
 * You can put up a problem yourself.

 ## Steps to put up an issue: